bcgov/bcmapsdata/README.md

 bcmaps.rdata
 ============

 This is a package that contains many spatial layers for British Columbia.
-It is being built as a new 'backend' package to provide the layers available in the [bcmaps](https://github.com/bcgov/bcmaps) package.
+It is a 'backend' data package to provide the layers available in the [bcmaps](https://github.com/bcgov/bcmaps) package.
 We are following the strategy recommended by [Anderson and Eddelbuettel](https://journal.r-project.org/archive/2017/RJ-2017-026/index.html).

 ### Installation